-Charging up the leader board is Webb Simpson, who made the turn at 2-under on the day and then added a birdie on the 10th.
-He’s now 3-under on the day, 4-under for the tournament, just a shot off the pace.
-Ben Martin is also working on a 3-under round after a birdie on the short par-4 12th.
-He’s tied with Simpson at 4-under for the tournament.
+Charging up the leader board is Webb Simpson, who made the turn at two-under on the day and then added a birdie on the 10th.
+He’s now three-under on the day, four-under for the tournament, just a shot off the pace.
+Ben Martin is also working on a three-under round after a birdie on the short par-4 12th.
+He’s tied with Simpson at four-under.

 There is a lot of steady play by those atop the leader board on Friday, and then there is the rollercoaster ride that is the round of Justin Thomas.

 Thomas has followed up that colorful front nine with three consecutive birdies on his back nine.
 He has just one par in 12 holes.

 11:05 AM: It doesn’t get much cleaner than the scorecard of David Hearn, who is now the solo leader at The Players.
 He followed up his birdie on the 12th with a stiff approach on the difficult par-3 13th, which he converted for a second straight birdie.
 If Hearn can get into the clubhouse without a blemish, he’ll be in an excellent position heading into the weekend.

 10:40 AM: The struggles continue for Englishman Danny Willett, who hasn’t been able to find any consistent form since his 2016 Masters victory.
 After falling to 11-over through 27 holes, Willett has withdrawn, citing a back injury.